CenturyLinkCloud/PublicKB/Lumen Private Cloud on VMware Cloud Foundation/Firewall/dfw-enabling.md

 }}}

 ### Description
-In this KB article, we walk through how to enable Distributed Firewall for CenturyLink Private Cloud on VMware Cloud Foundation.
+In this KB article, we walk through how to enable Distributed Firewall for Lumen Private Cloud on VMware Cloud Foundation.

 ### Prerequisites
-* Your base URL, and user credentials for CenturyLink Private Cloud on VMware Cloud Foundation.
+* Your base URL, and user credentials for Lumen Private Cloud on VMware Cloud Foundation.

 ### Steps